TomFreudenberg/preziplayer/README.md

 ## download

-You can download latest .deb packages at
+You can download latest .deb packages at:

 * https://github.com/TomFreudenberg/preziplayer/downloads

 ## build

-You can generate a .deb package by entering
+You can generate a .deb package by entering:

     bin/build-preziplayer-deb

 ## installation

-You can install the .deb package by entering
+You can install the .deb package by entering:

     dpkg -i preziplayer-(release)_all.deb